 🛠️ More resources to help you make the leap to physical retail:

 - Craft Shows & Markets: A Maker’s Guide to Nailing the In-Person Selling Experience

 - The Ultimate Guide to Pop-up Shops

 - Fleas, Fairs and Festivals: Shopify's Market Directory Helps You Sell Goods IRL

 - Models vs. Mannequins: Which Should you use for Your Store?

 She also faced one of the scariest things any artist has to face: the haters.
-She was eliminated in the 4th episode when her swimwear didn’t resonate with the judges.
+She was eliminated in the fourth episode when her swimwear didn’t resonate with the judges.
 The lesson: your audience is not everyone.
 But she was also surprised to see many supportive tweets from new fans she amassed during the show’s run.
 “The show taught me that everything comes down to taste,” she says.
 “No matter what some people think of your stuff, there’s always someone else who likes it.”

 What’s next for Sarah?
 She’s taking her own advice by staying creative and honing in on what she’s best at: design.
 Sarah says she wants to expand on work she has recently done for brands like Wildfang, Microsoft, and the Hoxton Hotel.
 “I want to turn Sarah Donofrio into a print go-to.”

 One Imaginary Girl is a thriving business because Sarah pursued the dream of it through her lowest lows and let every misstep guide her next pivot.
 Sometimes those pivots were risks, but, she says, that’s the only way to grow.